 - Bulk Ferment: Cover and let rise an additional 4-8 hours or overnight if your house is cooler.
 You’ll know your dough is done when it’s just about doubled in size, bubbly, jiggly, and airy.

-- Shape: Gently shape the dough into a loaf by stretching it into a rectangle, folding in the right side to the middle, then the left side into the middle, and rolling upward into a log.
+- Shape: Dump the dough from the bowl onto a clean surface.
+Spray or wet your hands with water to prevent the dough from sticking to them.
+Gently shape the dough into a loaf by stretching it into a rectangle, folding in the right side to the middle, then the left side into the middle, and rolling upward into a log.
 I also show this technique in my video below.
 Place it seam-side down in a well greased loaf pan.

 - Second Rise/Proof:Same day option: Let it proof at room temperature for 2 more hours before baking.
 Overnight cold proof: Let it cold proof in the refrigerator overnight or up to 24hrs.